Canadian Aid Makes a Difference

 - Persistent gender inequality means less support and opportunity for women who farm, and discrimination for women and girls across the food system, including in accessing adequate diets.
 The prevalence of moderate or severe food insecurity was 10% higher among women than men in 2020.

 At the G7 Summit in June 2021 Canada committed to double its international climate finance, to $5.3 billion over the next five years, including increased support for adaptation, as well as nature and nature-based solutions.
-As part of this commitment, the Government of Canada should:
+As part of the funding commited to climate finance, the Government of Canada should:

 To ensure greatest impact, investments should support: